mouseless/learn-css/README.md

 ### Watch

 When we use `--watch`, we instantly reflect the change we made in `style.scss` file.
 There is no need to generate `css` again for each change.
+See `sass/pacakage.json` for our implementation.

+> We used `concurrently` module for server and watch to work in parallel.